Published October 2012 | Edited June 3, 2024

 In the United States, check out Small Business Development Centers located in each state.
 Another resource ... the U.S. Small Business Administration has partnered with SCORE, a non-profit organization that provides yoou with business training and advice from volunteer business owners and executives.

-1. The Scotia Bank has a great site for starting your own business called Get Growing.
-You can find it at getgrowingforbusiness.com.
-It's well worth a visit.
-While you are there, make sure you take a look at My Tools and their featured articles.
+1. The Scotia Bank has a small business centre under "Starting a buisness" on their website.
+While you are there, make sure you take a look at Useful Tools as well as their Small Business articles.

 2. ... but what if you want a more personal touch?
 DonnaLynne MacDonald's Home-Biz-Help-Desk.com focuses on direct selling, MLM, and growing an online business.
 There is a lot of information geared to starting your own business.